official-dvl/zksf/docs/CERTIFICATION.md

 3. **Certified mode is engine-dependent.** Single-run measured bounds are available on the quimb MPS engine.
 Other engines report convergence diagnostics, which do not carry the same force, and `noisy.cpu` is outside the protocol entirely.
-4. **The MPS bound assumes incoherent accumulation.** Writing eps for the total discarded weight, the reported per-outcome bound is sqrt(2*eps).
+4. **The MPS bound assumes incoherent accumulation, and that assumption can fail.**
+   Writing eps for the total discarded weight, the reported per-outcome bound is sqrt(2*eps).
 Each individual truncation is optimal by Eckart-Young and eps is measured exactly, but across N sequential truncations the adversarial accumulation is the sum of sqrt(eps_i), which can exceed sqrt(2*sum_i eps_i) by a factor of up to sqrt(N/2).
+We have measured deep circuits in which eps understates the true infidelity by a factor of 7, so the condition is not always met and the bound does not follow from that derivation alone.
+Pauli propagation does not share this
-The reported figure is tight in the ordinary case, where errors accumulate incoherently, and is stated as a measured bound rather than a worst-case guarantee.
-Pauli propagation does not share this caveat: its bound is an additive triangle inequality over discarded coefficient mass.
+   caveat: its bound is an additive triangle inequality over discarded coefficient mass.
 Where a hard ceiling is required, use an exact or stabilizer engine.
+5. **The per-outcome bound is an empirical result.** It was never exceeded across 334 runs checked against exact simulation, 290 of them constructed specifically to falsify it, approaching at closest 49% of its value.
+Verification requires an exact reference, so those checks reach 20 qubits while the engine is used well beyond that size.
+No direct evidence about the bound exists above 20 qubits, and none is obtainable by this method.
-5. **Hardware fidelity is not predictive.** A ZHF-v0.1 figure characterises one execution on one device at one time.
+6. **Hardware fidelity is not predictive.** A ZHF-v0.1 figure characterises one execution on one device at one time.
 Queue position, calibration drift, and ambient conditions all move it.
 It is a record, not a forecast.
-6. **Direct verification requires a reference.** Where no reference distribution is obtainable, direct mode is unavailable.
+7. **Direct verification requires a reference.** Where no reference distribution is obtainable, direct mode is unavailable.
-7. **Version 0.1 is not frozen.** Protocol identifiers pin the version deliberately.
+8. **Version 0.1 is not frozen.** Protocol identifiers pin the version deliberately.
    Specifications below 1.0 may change, and certificates remain interpretable because the version travels with them.